Linus4/eldritchinstinct/main.typ

 === Exploration

-Consider three #link("https://diyanddragons.blogspot.com/2019/10/landmark-hidden-secret.html")[kinds of information] (by Anne on diyanddragons.blogspot.com):
+Consider three kinds of information #footnote[Credit goes to Anne from #link("https://diyanddragons.blogspot.com")[diyanddragons.blogspot.com]]:

 *Landmark* information is everything that is immediately visible when you enter a room.
 The Warden gives this kind of information to the players for _free_.\
-*Hidden* information can only be learned if players specifically ask for it and directly interact with the fiction.
+*Hidden* information can only be learned if players specifically ask for it or directly interact with the fiction.
 It often comes at a cost: first, you probably have to spend some _time_ to examine the object.
-Looking in the right place yields immediate results, but a general search of a room takes about 15 minutes (add a die to the Tension Pool).
+Looking in the right place yields immediate results, but a general search of a room takes about 15 minutes (roll the Agenda Die).
 Second, you expose your PC to _risk_ as you have to be close enough to touch the object you want to investigate.\
 *Secret* information always comes at a cost and there is a _chance for failure_.
 In Eldritch Instinct, information should almost never be secret.
 If players interact with the fictional world, they will get answers.

 Finding clues should not present a challenge to players.
 Rather, it is a conversation between the players and the Warden: when describing a location, the Warden begins by setting the mood and presenting landmark information, which often functions as threads, that the players can pull for more information.
 The players may then ask questions and describe their PC’s actions in order to uncover hidden information.